hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 **Shaping the Heuristics:** First, we needed to understand how heuristics should be developed and what they look like.
 Should they be like Nielsen's Ten Heuristics?
 Like Bach and Bolton's FEW HICCUPS?
 Something different?
 We looked at many examples to see how heuristics are displayed and discovered that they have different levels of directedness and also that they are displayed in different formats.
 Working with UX practitioners and experts, we trialed and refined various styles for the heuristics and chose a format - the short question with explanation - used in this repository.
 Based on that format, we then set out to design a set of heuristic questions, grounded in the research data collected earlier.

-**Evaluating the Heuristics - expert reviews:** We have taken versions of the heuristics to test experts and practitioners to understand if the content of the heuristics indicate anything useful about the people who will use the test tools.
-That includes asking someone who had built a tool whether the heuristics would have changed their thinking when designing/building the tool, and a review with an accessibility expert.
+**Evaluating the Heuristics - expert reviews:** We took versions of the heuristics to test experts and practitioners to understand if the content of the heuristics indicate anything useful about the people who will use the test tools.
+That included asking someone who had built a tool whether the heuristics would have changed their thinking when designing/building the tool, and a review with an accessibility expert.
 We updated the heuristics based on the review comments, in an iterative process.

 **Evaluating the Heuristics - case studies:** We undertook an iterative build-review-refining of the heuristic set content through industry case studies to evaluate the heuristics in use.